Sincan2/Monitoring/terranet/docs/html/_sources/install.rst.txt

 Setting up a cronjob
 ++++++++++++++++++++

-In order to keep the server monitor up to date, the status updater has to run regularly.
+In order to keep the TERRANET MONITORING up to date, the status updater has to run regularly.
 If you're running this on a linux machine, the easiest way is to add a cronjob.
 If it is your own server or you have shell access and permission to open the crontab, locate the "crontab" file (usually in /etc/crontab, but depends on distro).
 Open the file (vi /etc/crontab), and add the following